10 Ways Thailand Can Help You Recover from Lockdown

 For us, that’s the powder-soft beaches and tranquil temples of Thailand.
 That’s why we gathered 10 of our best tips on what to do and where to go in the Southeast Asian paradise to recharge.
 After all, there’s a reason the country’s name is practically synonymous with massage, yoga, nature retreats and spirituality.

-It’s been a crazy year, and it’s barely half over.
+It’s been a crazy 18 months.
 Here’s to looking ahead, to what we can experience in the future.

 1. Go tropical island-hopping on a longtail boat